Urinary incontinence is a common problem, affecting millions of people worldwide, and involves unintentional or involuntary passing of urine.

 - Surgery might be indicated.
 For stress incontinence, surgical treatments could include tape or sling procedures, which reduce pressure on the bladder, or strengthen the muscles used to control urination.
 For urge incontinence, surgery might include enlarging the bladder or implanting a device to stimulate the nerve that controls the detrusor muscles.

-To book an appointment or for more information about Urinary Incontinence Treatment, call us toll-free on 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.
+To book an appointment with one of our expert urologists in Dubai or for more information about urinary incontinence treatment in Dubai, call us toll-free on 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.